EOS - Eaton Vance Enhanced Equity Income Fund II

 - What is EOS?

 - EOS is the ticker symbol for Eaton Vance Enhanced Equity Income Fund II, a listed mutual fund.
-Eaton Vance Enhanced Equity Income Fund II is a closed-ended equity mutual fund launched and managed by Eaton Vance Management.
-The fund invests in public equity markets of the United States.
-Listed on NYSE.
+The Eaton Vance Enhanced Equity Income Fund II is a closed-end mutual fund dedicated to equity investments, overseen by Eaton Vance Management.
+Established on January 31, 2005, and based in the United States, its primary objective is to invest in publicly traded U. Listed on NYSE.
 EOS is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 - What are EOS's key statistics?